 Housebreaking Shih Tzus, or any breed of dog for that matter, requires patience.
 Like most small breeds the Shih Tzu has a small bladder so house training can prove to be a little difficult.

 To avoid many problems and any inherited health or temperament issues buy your puppy from a good registered breeder.
-If the whole litter is available to look at choose the most confident and outgoing puppy.
+If the whole litter is available look at choosing the most confident and outgoing puppy.